zchee/golang-wiki/Modules.md

 No. See [#26645](https://github.com/golang/go/issues/26645#issuecomment-408572701), which includes:

 > In modules, there finally is a name for the subdirectory.
 If the parent directory says "module m" then the subdirectory is imported as "m/subdir", no longer "./subdir".

-### Are there "always on" module repositories and enterprise proxies?

-Publicly hosted "always on" immutable module repositories and optional privately hosted proxies and repositories are becoming available.

-For example:
-* [Project Athens](https://github.com/gomods/athens): Open source project in the works and looking for contributors.
-* [JFrog Artifactory](https://jfrog.com/artifactory/): Commercial offering.
-Support for Go 1.11 modules started with release 5.11 as described [here](https://jfrog.com/blog/goproxy-artifactory-go-registries/) and [here](https://www.jfrog.com/confluence/display/RTF/Go+Registry).

-Note that you are not required to run a proxy.
-Rather, the go tooling in 1.11 has added optional proxy support via [GOPROXY](https://tip.golang.org/cmd/go/#hdr-Module_proxy_protocol) to enable more enterprise use cases (such as greater control), and also to better handle situations such as "GitHub is down" or people deleting GitHub repositories.

 ### How did the `go mod` commands change in `go1.11beta3`?